ubinexus/sonic-utilities/doc/Command-Reference.md

                 "Ethernet0": "OK"
            }
     ```
-**config muxcable prbs**
+**config muxcable prbs enable/disable**

-This command is used for setting the configuration of prbs on a port user provides.
-In addition to port the user also needs to provides the target, prbs mode and lane map on which the user intends to run prbs on.
+This command is used for setting the configuration and enable/diable of prbs on a port user provides.
+While enabling in addition to port the user also needs to provides the target, prbs mode and lane map on which the user intends to run prbs on.
+The target reflects where the enable/dsiable will happen.

 - Usage:
   ```
-  config muxcable prbs [OPTIONS] PORT TARGET MODE_VALUE LANE_MAP
+  config muxcable prbs enable [OPTIONS] PORT TARGET MODE_VALUE LANE_MAP config muxcable prbs disable [OPTIONS] PORT TARGET
   ```

 While configuring the muxcable, users needs to configure the following fields for the operation